XiumingRyanLi/MTRN4231_Project/README.md

    - Custom End-Effector:
    - System Visualisation:

-### Closed-Loop Operation:
+### Closed-Loop Operation

-(will update)

-First, the camera is constantly detecting the board’s location.
-So even if the board is shifted slightly, the system automatically recalibrates and updates the coordinates of all pieces.

-Next, the system detects every chess pieces and tracks their changes between moves.
-This allows it to confirm whether a move has occurred—both from the user or from the robot itself.
+The system operates as a closed-loop control system by continuously feeding perception back into decision-making.

+The RealSense camera constantly feeds image to board locator and board transformer, allowing them to always monitor the chessboard.
+They continuously recalculates the board corners and square positions whenever the board shifts, so all piece coordinates stay accurate even if the physical setup moves slightly.
+Also, the state detector generates an updated 8×8 occupancy grid after each stable frame, and the state comparison node tracks how this grid changes over time to infer moves made by either the user or the robot.
+Every detected move is applied to the internal chess model in the Chess Master node, so the game state in software always reflects the real board on the table.

-Finally, the chess game state is always kept up to date.
-Every detected move is applied to the internal game model, which allows the robot to accurately calculate its next response based on the current state of the game.
+This live feedback allows the robot’s future behaviour (its next move and motion plan) to always be based on the current state of the chess board.

-Together, these three elements form the closed-loop: the robot acts, perception measures the real board, and the system adjusts to the game state in real time.

 ---